Khalid-Ali-Farah/00_i_am_rich/README.md

 ## Installation

-To install MyCard, you need to have Flutter installed on your system.
+To install I am rich app, you need to have Flutter installed on your system.